-Emulated devices, sometimes called device emulators, are programs running on non-mobile devices which behave in a way that simulates other devices and operating systems.
+Emulated devices, sometimes called device emulators, are programs running on computers that simulate devices and operating systems.

-In the mobile landscape, emulated devices are commonly used by both app developers and fraudsters.
+In the mobile ecosystem, emulated devices are commonly used by both app developers and fraudsters.